mhogrefe/malachite/malachite-q/README.md

 `malachite_q::`.
 When using the `malachite` crate, replace this part of the paths with `malachite::`.

-The import path of the `Rational` type is shortened further, to `malachite::Rational`.
+The import path of the `Rational` type is shortened to `malachite::Rational`.

 # malachite-q
 This crate defines